-Jesus clearly defined the two ways and vividly contrasted them.
+Jesus clearly defined and contrasted the higher and the lower ways of life.
 He warned against false teachers and gave the true test of recognition by their fruit.
 Works must correspond to doctrines and conduct will reveal character.

 J. THE TESTING AND THE ABIDING